yanina-sorokina/7x7/obstetric violence/README.md

   - `lemmas` - lemmas derived from the cleaned text of the post
   - `emotion_shares` - emotions and emotion shares from all relevant words in the post
   - `total_emotion_shares` - total share of emotions in the post
-- `childbirth_all_articles.csv` - texts of sentences under five above-mentioned articles of the Criminal Code of the Russian Federation
+- `childbirth_all_articles.csv` - texts of sentences under the five above-mentioned articles of the Criminal Code of the Russian Federation
   - `no. of suspects` - number of defendants
   - `yearDate` - year of sentencing
   - `resultDate` - full date of sentencing